mario-fan-games-galaxy/LumaSMS/README.md

 ### Installing

-Copy the files into your web directory.
-If you're using XAMPP, you can copy the files into your `/../xampp/htdocs/` directory.
-At the moment you'll want to configure your webserver to point to the `public` directory- NOT the root of this project; we'll add an `.htaccess` to handle that in the near future.
+Configure your webserver to point to the `public` directory- NOT the root of this project; we only need to serve the public files.

 After installing, make sure to run `composer install` to install all the PHP dependencies.